gmccreight/Flask-and-React-TODO/README.md

    ./run_in_venv
    ```

-The backend will be running on `http://localhost:5002`.
+The backend will be running on `http://localhost:5002`, but it is an API, so you can't really surf it.

 ### Frontend